 Research Your Keywords

 Now that you’re sure your topic will be a hit, it’s time to begin thinking about the SEO quality.
 SEO stands for search engine optimization and it’s what will get your post noticed by Google, Bing, Yahoo and all the search engines out there.
+SEO is at the forefront of how to write a profitable blog.

 It’s what will make someone find your post when they put a query in a search engine and if you do it properly, you can be number one on the result page.
 And we all want to be number one on a search page result when we write a blog post.
 That’s how you get the most traffic!